UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 We recreate our model with `n_neighbors=11`, fit the model and score it on the test set.

-Our training accuracy is 0.905 which is higher than the validation mean accuracy we had earlier.
+Our testing accuracy is 0.905 which is higher than the validation mean accuracy we had earlier.

 This is surprising and could be due to having a small dataset.